Bio-SWC-BNE/2019-04-18-GriffithUni-HPC/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-{% comment %}
-  EVENTBRITE

-  This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.
-You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
-{% endcomment %}
-{% if page.eventbrite %}
 <iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=q8h8Wtykm0-_YGZxQEmtYjt6yGNR6PVAmTt33Ic64w5UNUNLSjdPUUlEUlg5VzFOSDRGTUk2WUpDMS4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>
-{% endif %}

 <h2 id="general">General Information</h2>